VJ Search

 VJ Search is the title of a reality television program aired on Canadian music video TV station MuchMusic.
 Focused on finding a new MuchMusic VJ to join the existing MuchMusic on-air personalities, the original search was a weekend-long on-air live event in 1995, with the first season crafted as a reality series presented in 2006, followed by a season series in 2009 and 2013.
 By 2014, MuchMusic had reduced its music content significantly, cancelling all VJ hosted programming and dropping "Music" from the station name, rebranding itself as Much.
 As such, 2013 was the last season of VJ Search.

+The winners of the series, who all became MuchMusic VJs, were Tim Deegan in 2006, Liz Trinnear in 2009, and Chloe Wilde in 2013.

+Sister channel MusiquePlus held similar VJ recherché contests in 1999, 2005, 2007, 2009 and 2013.